SLUBioinformaticsInfrastructure/Dardel_miscellaneous/README.md

 Check down below for `Access Control Lists`, to give specific users permission to files you own.
 This is necessary when working in a shared project.

 https://support.pdc.kth.se/doc/support/?section=/doc/support-docs/basics/quickstart

+# download NGI data to Dardel

+Data download on Dardel: For data downloads on Dardel, please log into the dedicated file transfer node: [dardel-ftn01.pdc.kth.se](http://dardel-ftn01.pdc.kth.se/).
+Do NOT submit data-transfer jobs to the queueing system, run them directly on that node.